thomas-mangin/vyos-hacker-toolkit/README.md

 ## Enabling  KVM

-At the time of writing, it does not work.
-So qemu will be slllooowww. https://forums.virtualbox.org/viewtopic.php?f=3&t=97035
+At the time of writing, it does not work on virtual.
+So qemu will be slllooowww and this prevent the testing of the ISO. https://forums.virtualbox.org/viewtopic.php?f=3&t=97035

 Attempted with: